allaccountstaken/predicting_bank_distress/README.md

 # Insured Banks Distress Early Warning System
-## This project aims to predict insured bank's financial distress one quarter prior to failure with 100% accuracy measured by recall score.
-Predictions are based on machine learning of distress features captured by CALL reports.
+## This project aims to predict insured bank's financial distress one quarter prior to failure with maximum accuracy difined as recall score.
+Predictions are based on machine learning of distress features possibly captured in quarterly financial reports(FDIC CALL).
 Logistic regression was found to work the best for out-of-sample forecast.

 #### Number of failing banks increased sharply in 2009-2012 what allowed training models on real data with SMOTE samling:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Hist%20number%20of%20failed%20banks.png)